 The wind also affects runners.
 With a strong headwind, the speed is significantly lower for the same wattage than is the case in windless conditions.
 Modern power meters measure the influence of the wind and can therefore provide interesting data.

 Equipment and Other

 This is by no means an exhaustive list since there are countless of other variables.
-Depending on the age and the level of fitness these power to weight ratios differ significantly.
-With 2PEAK you can calculate compare your power output with that from other athletes – and of course you can filter age and volume to insure a peer-to-peer comparison.
-Equipment also plays a very small part, as the speed calculator shows us.
-With this you will get to starting line well informed and with realistic expectations.
+Depending on the age and the level of fitness these power-to-weight ratios differ significantly.
+With 2PEAK you can calculate and compare your power output with that of other athletes – and of course, you can filter age and volume to insure a peer-to-peer comparison.
+The equipment also plays a very small part, as the speed calculator shows us.
+With this you will get to starting line well-informed and with realistic expectations.

 By now it should be clear that power measurement is crucial in the pursuit of determining fitness improvements.
 Today the choice of measuring instruments is large.
 You can choose whether the power should be measured at the crank, at the hub or at the pedals.
 In addition, prices are still falling, for a few 100€/$ there is a reliable power measurement system available for cyclists or runners.

 For runners, the power meters are for example available as clippers that can be attached to the running shoe.
 The analysis of the movement pattern is then converted into performance data in real time and sent to your watch.

 The data can be downloaded on your computer and analyzed.
 With this, an objective analysis of the training intensities is achieved.
 This data can then be uploaded into the 2PEAK servers for further analysis and integration into your training plan.